danprince/danthedev.com/posts/2023-02-10-interactive-islands.md

   export: ConfettiCounter
 ---

-My most recent adventure into how well the browser works involved building a minimalist implementation of the [islands architecture](https://jasonformat.com/islands-architecture/) for this site.
+My most recent adventure into how well the browser works, involved building a minimalist implementation of the [islands architecture](https://jasonformat.com/islands-architecture/) for this site.

 An island is an interactive section within a sea of static content.
 The term is _usually_ associated with server-side rendering and some people call it "partial hydration".
 In the islands metaphor, hydration is a particularly confusing term, as by definition, the island is the dry bit.
 Names are hard.